Writing legal citations

 The information below is a "quick and dirty" guide to common Massachusetts citation forms and what they mean.
 In most cases, they are not the proper forms for citing sources in a legal document.
 These will help you read, but not write, Massachusetts citations.

-Citations to Massachusetts laws will typically look like 1 of the following:
+Massachusetts General Law citations will typically look like one of the following:

 M.G.L. ch.93A §1 (Official set)